Wonder Twins: Powers and abilities

 The Wonder Twins' powers are activated when they touch each other and speak the phrase, "Wonder Twin powers, activate!"
 Physical contact is required.
 If the two are out of reach of each other, they are unable to activate their powers.
 As they are about to transform, they would each announce their intended form.
 "Shape of...", "Form of..."

 Zan can transform into water at any state (solid, liquid, gas) and add to his mass by incorporating water in his immediate area.
 In the case of becoming solid ice, he can also become any form he chooses, from a 5000 ft humanoid ice giant to a cage for a criminal to complex machinery (such as a jet engine, as he did in the episode "Eruption").
 In the episode "Pressure Point", he changes into a gelatinous form.
 In "Terror from the Phantom Zone", he was able to transform into liquid nitrogen.
 In addition, he can transform himself into atmospheric disturbances (usually very localized) involving water, such as a blizzard, a monsoon, waterspout or a typhoon, as he did in the episodes "The Water Beast", "The Beasts are Coming", and "Stowaways".

-Jayna can transform into any animal, whether real, mythological, indigenous to Earth, or indigenous to some other planet like Exxor.
+Jayna can transform into any animal, whether real, mythological, indigenous to Earth, or alien.
 Since she must vocalize her choice of form to assume, she must know the common name.
-As revealed in "The Mummy of Nazca", naming the wrong animal will cause her to assume the wrong animal's form.
-She has been known to take the form of anything from a mosquito to a whale, as in "The Water Beast" episode.
+As revealed in "The Mummy of Nazca," she will assume the form of whatever animal she names, even if she intended a different animal and erred on the common name.